Pay for your course

 Paying fees in instalments

 To help manage study costs, you can pay in instalments.
-This means making smaller and regular payments.
+This means you make smaller and regular payments towards the cost of your course.
+Your first payment must be received before we confirm your enrolment, and before you commence and attend the course.

 If fees remain unpaid, TAFE NSW may refer your account to debt recovery.

-We understand you may need to withdraw from or defer your study.
-To do this, you must notify your campus in writing and complete the relevant forms.
+We understand you may need to withdraw from, or defer your study.

 Explore more